Initial energy density of p+p collisions at the LHC: Introduction

-{\it Introduction.} The interest in relativistic hydrodynamics grew in past years mainly due to the discovery of the almost perfect fluidity of the experimentally created Quark-Gluon-Plasma (QGP) at the Relativistic Heavy Ion Collider (RHIC)~\cite{Adcox:2004mh}.
+The interest in relativistic hydrodynamics grew in past years mainly due to the discovery of the almost perfect fluidity of the experimentally created Quark-Gluon-Plasma (QGP) at the Relativistic Heavy Ion Collider (RHIC)~\cite{Adcox:2004mh}.
 Hydrodynamical models aim to describe the space-time picture of heavy-ion collisions and infer the relation between experimental observables and the initial conditions.
 Besides numerical simulations there is also interest in models where exact solutions of the hydrodynamical equations are used.
-It is customary to describe the medium created in heavy ion collisions with hydrodynamic models, however, the proton-proton system is frequently considered as not hot and dense enough to create a supercritical (non-hadronic) medium.
+It is customary to describe the medium created in heavy ion collisions with hydrodynamic models, however such applications to p+p and h+p collisions are rare~\cite{Agababyan:1997wd}, because the proton-proton system is frequently considered as not hot and dense enough to create a supercritical (non-hadronic) medium.
 Energy densities in $\sqrt{s}=200$ GeV p+p collisions are definitely below this limit.
 It is however an interesting question, how high energy densities can be reached in the $\sqrt{s}=7$ TeV p+p collisions at the LHC.
 In this paper we will show how pseudorapidity distributions can be calculated from a hydrodynamic solution, compared to data, and how this can be used to estimate the initial energy density of high-energy collisions.